SuperFola/blog/content/posts/implementing_an_intermediate_representation.md

 ## Exploring new optimizations

 The only thing we could optimize was the virtual machine and the memory layout of our values, and some very little things directly in the compiler, like [tail call optimization]({{< ref "/posts/understanding_tail_call_optimization.md" >}}).
-Having implemented [computed gotos]({{< ref "/posts/computed_gotos.md" >}}) a few weeks ago, I think I've hit the limit in term of feasible optimization for this VM.
+Having implemented [computed gotos]({{< ref "/posts/computed_gotos.md" >}}) a few weeks ago, I think I've hit the limit in terms of feasible optimization for this VM.

 For a while, a friend tried to push me toward making an *intermediate representation* for ArkScript.
 I shrugged it off, saying it was too much work, not really knowing what I would get into and having bigger fish to fry.